© Crown copyright 2018

 Alcohol-use disorders: prevention (PH24) is one of 3 pieces of NICE guidance addressing alcohol-related problems among people aged 10 years and older.

-Alcohol-use disorders: diagnosis and management (QS11) covers the care of children (aged 10 to 15 years), young people (aged 16 to 17 years) and adults (aged 18 years and over) drinking in a harmful way and those with alcohol dependence in all NHS-funded settings.
+Alcohol-use disorders: diagnosis and management (QS11) covers the care of children (aged 10 to 15 years), young people (aged 16 to 17 years) and adults (aged 18 years and over) drinking in a harmful way and those with alcohol dependence.

 Alcohol-use disorders: diagnosis, assessment and management of harmful drinking and alcohol dependence (CG115) is evidence-based advice on the diagnosis, assessment and management of harmful drinking and alcohol dependence in adults and in young people aged 10 to 17 years.